EHBA(LEGAL) - SPECIAL PROGRAMS: SPECIAL EDUCATION

 Notification and Review

-Within 30 calendar days from an ARD committee's decision to place a student in an off-campus program, a district must electronically submit to TEA notice of, and information regarding, the placement in accordance with submission procedures specified by TEA.
+Within 30 calendar days from an ARD committee's decision to place or continue the placement of a student in an off-campus program, a district must electronically submit to TEA notice of, and information regarding, the placement in accordance with submission procedures specified by TEA.

 If the off-campus program is on the commissioner's list of approved off-campus programs, TEA will review the student's IEP and placement as required by 34 C.F.R.
 300.120, and, in the case of a placement in or referral to a private school or facility, 34 C.F.R.
 300.146.
 After review, TEA will notify the district whether federal or state funds for the off-campus program placement are approved.
 If TEA does not approve the use of funds, it will notify the district of the basis for the non-approval.